 ‘You know what I mean.
 Life here is so sanitised.
 There is still real wilderness out there.’
 Harry sighed and looked up.
 ‘I suppose I just want to go off on an adventure first.
 See something real.
 You know, before I settle down.’

-‘And you can do it all with Karen,’ Vic said.
+‘And you can do it all with Hannah,’ Vic said.
 ‘I mean, after all this time together, you’d probably be dragging her along on your trek through the wilderness anyhow.
 It’ll be sweet—when we find your emaciated corpses in a cave somewhere you’ll be side by side.
 I’m just curious which of you would eat the other first.’

 ‘She won’t let me eat cheesy fries, so I think human is off the menu.’
 Harry drained half of his pint.
 ‘Anyhow, don’t you think that maybe these sorts of ads should be prohibited?
 For bad taste or whatever you government types call it?’